 The oral & maxillofacial surgeon performs the proper treatment of facial injuries.
-These professionals must be well versed in emergency care, acute treatment and long-term reconstruction and rehabilitation not just for physical reasons but emotional as well.
-Oral and maxillofacial surgeons are trained, skilled and uniquely qualified to manage and treat facial trauma.
-Injuries to the face, by their very nature, impart a high degree of emotional, as well as physical trauma to patients.
-The science and art of treating these injuries requires special training involving a hands on experience and an understanding of how the treatment provided will influence the patients long term function and appearance.
+These professionals must be well-versed in emergency care, acute treatment, and long-term reconstruction and rehabilitation, not just for physical and emotional reasons.
+Oral and maxillofacial surgeons are trained, skilled, and uniquely qualified to manage and treat facial trauma.
+Injuries to the face, by their very nature, injuries to the face impart a high degree of emotional and physical trauma to patients.
+The science and art of treating these injuries requires special training involving hands-on experience and understanding how the treatment will influence the patient’s long-term function and appearance.

 The Nature Of Maxillofacial Trauma

 There are a number of possible causes of facial trauma, such as motor vehicle accidents, accidental falls, sports injuries, interpersonal violence, and work-related injuries.
 Types of facial injuries can range from injuries of teeth to extremely severe injuries to the skin and bones of the face.
 Typically, facial injuries are classified as either soft tissue injuries (skin and gums), bone injuries (fractures), or injuries to special regions (such as the eyes, facial nerves, or the salivary glands).